-SQL Diagnostic Manager displays an error when a user attempts to configure disk collection for an instance
+SQL Diagnostic Manager displays an error when a user attempts to configure disk collection for an instance to which he does not have admin rights

 SQL Diagnostic Manager displays an error message on the Server Properties Disk Drives window if a user's collection service credentials do not have administrative access to the monitored SQL Server instance, and the user attempts to view the list of attached disk drives on that instance.
 Note that WMI credentials are not used to retrieve disk drive information on this page.